CookiezyCookiezy

 Cookiezy headless setup screenshot showing global shell bootstrap, verify URL, and runtime helper usage.

-Reference view: headless, React, and Next.js all rely on the plain adapter bootstrap and runtime verification.
+Reference view: headless, React, and Next.js all rely on the same plain adapter bootstrap and runtime verification.

 Step 1

-Place the headless bootstrap and core assets in your app shell
+Place the canonical plain adapter and core assets in your app shell

 Code snippet